The Pros and Cons of Traditional Academics in Montessori Education

 The traditional academic approach uses textbooks and workbooks (or other materials) that are designed for each grade level.
 The teacher teaches new concepts by presenting them in small chunks over time, so students can absorb the information more easily than if they were expected to learn everything at once or at breakneck speed.
 This method helps kids build confidence as they master each new skill before moving on to something else–and it provides a solid foundation for future learning as well!

-See also How Montessori Education Can Harm Your Child's Development
+See also Montessori vs Waldorf Education: Which One Can Boost Your Child's Social Skills?

 The Advantages of Individualized Instruction in Montessori Education